knpuniversity/ansible/knpu/ansistrano/app-cache.md

 sudo chmod -R 000 var/cache/dev/pools
 ```

-Now, our *local* site should won't be able to cache either.
+Now, our *local* site won't be able to cache either.

 Let's see what happens.
 Refresh!
 Huh... the site works... but it's *slow*.
 And
 the web debug toolbar is reporting a few warnings.
 Click to see those.